jetbrains-academy/kotlin-onboarding-introduction/LastPush/repeatHorizontallyFunction/task.md

-Let' practice to separate an algorithm to several function.
-We will implement several extra functions to combine them into another one which apply a filter to the pattern.
+Let' practice separating an algorithm into several functions.
+We will implement several additional functions and then combine them into another function that applies a filter to the pattern.

 ### Task

-Implement the `repeatHorizontally` function, which accepts a `pattern`, the number of repeats `n`, and `patternWidth` and repeat the `pattern` `n` times horizontally.
+Implement the `repeatHorizontally` function, which accepts a `pattern`, the number of repeats `n`, and `patternWidth`, and then repeats the `pattern` `n` times horizontally.

 <div class="hint" title="Click me to see the new signature of the getPatternHeight function">